RSA

 Fermat’s factorisation method - Wikipedia

-If the primes $p$ and $q$ are close to each other, it is possible to find them with Fermat’s factorisation method.
+If the primes and are close to each other, it is possible to find them with Fermat’s factorisation method.
 See this script for an implementation of the attack.

 ROCA vulnerability - Wikipedia